ramseyjiang/go_mid_to_senior/pkgusages/grpc/README.md

 4. Bi-directional streaming: A Bidirectional streaming where both sides send a sequence of messages using a read-write stream.
 The two streams operate independently, so clients and servers can read and write in whatever order they like.
 Its format is "rpc BidiHello(stream HelloRequest) returns (stream HelloResponse)".

+What’s a Unary API?
+a.
+Unary RPC calls are the basic Request / Response that everyone is familiar with
+b.
+The client will send a message to the server and will receive one response from the server
+c.
+Unary RPC calls will be the most common for your APIs.
+d.
+Unary calls are very well suited when your data is small
+e.
+Start with Unary when writing APIs and use streaming API if performance is an issue
+f.
+In gRPC Unary Calls are defined using Protocol Buffers
+g.
+For each RPC call, we have to define a Request message and a Response message